haldean/sortastatic/README.md

 If you want to prevent a page from showing up on the index but still want it to be accessible through direct links, you can place a file named "draft" in its page directory.
 The contents of the draft file are ignored.
+To ignore a directory entirely (no page at all, not even by URL), place an empty file called "ignore" in the directory.

 sortastatic makes heavy use of caching; pages are enumerated and templates are loaded at start time, and Markdown content is lazily rendered, then cached.